Loyla486/Loyla486/README.md

 -  I’m interested in open-source/emulation.
 -  I’m currently learning code/emulation.
 -  I’m looking to collaborate on emulation.
--  How to reach me: IDK.
+-  How to reach me: Fairy Blast!
 -  Fun fact: I love skullfish, and any other food/drink with the "Dark" attribute.